Mapogo lion coalition: Mr. T and his brothers reunited

+Death of Mr. T

+On March 16, 2012, a new rival coalition called the Selatis would arrive in the last of Mapogo territory through the south.
+The four of them were able to single out and attack a single member of the Mapogos – Mr. T. Although, it is rumored that his 2 brothers, Scar and Makulu, were not at the scene just before the battle, and Mr T was the only one there.
+By the time the film crew and wildlife officials came to the scene, Mr. T had already suffered the attack.
+He had many wounds all over his front and shoulders as well as a large bite taken into his spine that paralyzed his back legs.
+The four Selatis would attack him in a consistent pattern of distracting Mr. T from the front to allow them to flank him, bite his spine and maul him for about 20 seconds.
+The Selatis would then stop, move away, wait, then begin the assault again.
+This pattern was repeated several times before the Selatis then left the crippled Mr. T to die by the road.

-The last remaining Mapogos, Makulu and Pretty Boy had to leave their territory to Selatis, fought a coalition of two Kruger males (Freddy and Limper) to occupy their territory and were driven off their territory.
+The last remaining Mapogos, Makulu and Scar had to leave their territory to Selatis, fought a coalition of two Kruger males (Freddy and Limper) to occupy their territory and were driven off their territory.
 One of the Kruger males (Limper) later died due to injuries from Makulu.
 They were sighted in 2012 side by side, entering the Kruger National Park through the gate attributed to Paul Kruger.
-The remaining two were once again seen feeding on a buffalo in October–November 2012.
+The remaining two were once again seen feeding on a buffalo in October–November 2012.Scar who throughout his life had defied the odds succumbed to a second bout of TB by end of November, Makhulu was with him to the very end.
 In January 2013, Makulu was seen for the last time alone at Mala Mala, neighboring his old haunt, the Sabi Sand Reserve.
-At this point, he was almost 15 years old and largely exceeded the average male lion life expectancy.
+No body was found of Makhulu and was estimated to have passed around March of that year.
+At this point, he was almost 15 years old and largely exceeded the average life expectancy for male lions.

 In film

 Daniel Huertas directed the documentary Brothers in Blood: The Lions of Sabi Sand, which was released in 2015 in the UK.
 The documentary summarized the 16-year span of the rise and eventual fall of the Mapogo coalition.
 The documentary aired as an eight-episode series in the United States on Animal Planet.